f3d-app/f3d/doc/user/03-OPTIONS.md

 If an option has an "implicit" value, it means that the options can be used without specifying the value to use the implicit value.

-The default correspond to the value without any (configuration file)[06-CONFIGURATION_FILE.md], which F3D is usually distributed with.
+The default correspond to the value without any [configuration file](06-CONFIGURATION_FILE.md), which F3D is usually distributed with.

 As documented, the `--option=value` syntax should be preferred.
 The syntax `--option value` can have unintended effect with positional arguments.